 Your intestine is the long tube in your digestive system that digests food and absorbs nutrients.
 You have a small intestine and a large intestine.
 Your large intestine (colon) connects your small intestine to your rectum (the pouch at the end of your large intestine where stool is stored until you pass it).

-In diverticulosis, several tiny sacs or pouches form in your large intestine.
+In diverticulosis, tiny sacs or pouches form in your large intestine.
 These sacs are called diverticula.

 Diverticulosis is common as people get older, and by age 90 most people have diverticulosis